 The pages robotics teams read most before a first call.

-RakuAI is an NVIDIA Inception member.
+RakuAI is an NVIDIA Inception member (accepted May 2026).
 The same NVIDIA-accelerated 3D Gaussian splatting stack we ship in Raku Capture is what powers the per-facility scene memory described above — complementary to NVIDIA Isaac, not competitive with it.
 Read more →

 NVIDIA Inception is a free program for AI startups; RakuAI's membership does not imply that NVIDIA endorses RakuAI's products.
 Learn more at nvidia.com/startups.